How do you escape FOMO—Fear Of Missing Out?

 How can one keep up in today’s wired world?

 You could pick a channel like Youtube and immerse yourself only to realise that you must choose a more precise focus.
 Now, you might try getting a handle on Let’s Play walkthroughs, only to learn that you must dedicate yourself to a particular gaming genre.

 Every time you scratch a new shiny digital surface, an even bigger online universe opens up.
-And then—FOMO, again.
+It’s not humanly possible to keep up with all the new digital trends emerging all around us.